IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 The Apple M1 processor is not an Intel-based chip and the hardware-accelerated virtualization package does not work on this processor architecture.
-Special setup is required to get even the default Android emulator working, so this is not just a TomTom IndiGO-specific problem.
+Special setup is required to get even the default Android emulator working, so this is not just a TomTom Digital Cockpit-specific problem.
 Official Android support for this chip is still in progress.

 The previous instructions on how to configure an Android Virtual Device, specify exceptions for